d48/scrabble-with-friends-python/README.md

 ## After

-* **27 seconds** for 7 letter hands (75% reduction in time to compute)
+* **27 seconds** for 7 letter hands (75% reduction in time to compute).
-* **280 ms** for 4 letter hands
+* **280 ms** for 4 letter hands.
 * **5 ms** for 2 letter hands.

 ### Updates that were made

-1. Pre-calculate all word scores based on Scrabble values for constant time look-up.
+1. Pre-calculate all word Scrabble values from the word list for constant time look-up.
-2. Check for valid word score based on hand only on a subset of the word list (only look at words based on how many letters are in the player's hand)
+2. Computer player: Check for best valid word score from a subset of the word list that match the length of the player's hand.

 # How to make it faster